trychlos/pwix-accounts-ui/README.md

     A reactive data source.

-- `AccountsUI.restore( prefix )`

-    Restore previously saved package parameters whose name begins with `prefix`.

-- `AccountsUI.saveOnce( prefix )`

-    Save (once) all package parameters whose name begins with `prefix`.

-    The save is done in memory, and doesn't survive to a page reload.
-This function should so be called at every application initialization.

-    This may be useful when another package wants to temporarily set its own parameters, in place of those provided by the application.

 ### Blaze components

 Besides of the `acUserLogin` template already invoked, the `pwix:accounts-ui` package exports following templates: